CHANGELOG

 What shipped.

 The latest from Hashproof.
-Subscribe via RSS or check back here — we ship regularly and update this page when we do.
+Subscribe via RSS or check back here.
+We ship regularly and update this page when we do.

 Hashproof v0.1 beta